 Some models, like the seahorse which seems to come out of the wall, have many colors.
 Are they more complicated?

 No, the assembly is not more complicated for the multicolored models.
 This is the customization that is longer here.

-Once the hippocampus sculpture is finished, it is up to you to decide how to decorate it.
+Once the seahorse sculpture is finished, it is up to you to decide how to decorate it.
 Some will use color paper, so the assembly will be the final phase.
 Others can paint it with a single color or use a spray paint (here there are many options: stone effect spray, metallic spray...).